Peliha-ip/Burrowed-Bonds/README.md

 - Mooblooms change appearances according to which flower is applied to it.
 They will also produce a suspicious stew of the corresponding flower without having to feed it constantly.
 - Mooblooms are also best friends with bees.
 - The glare will place torches for you if it growls over dark places.
 - The quake is found in the fault nest and can drop a quake rod.
 Putting a quake rod in a crafting table will grant the player 2 earthquake charges.
 Using an earthquake charge will cause an earthquake.
-The earthquake will just shake things up; it won't destroy buildings or the terrain.
+The earthquake will shake things up; it won't destroy buildings or the terrain.
 - Hornets attack bees like zombies attack villagers.
-If you have a bee farm, it should be a great idea to protect your bees and take down a hornet if you see one.
+If you have a bee farm, it's a good idea to protect your bees and remove a hornet if you see one.
 - Snakes and mongooses are enemies and will fight.
 - If a hornet attacks a bee and there are enough bees nearby, the bees will counterattack the hornet with their bee ball technique.
 - Renaming a warthog "Pumba" or "Pumbaa" will change its texture to match the famous character from The Lion King.